Knytt: Gameplay

 The game consists purely of exploration, without combat, switches, or puzzles.
 The player must control Knytt to find 11 lost components for the spacecraft.

+Wall-climbing is its primary traversal mechanic.

+Knytt has been described as a minimalist platformer by its creator.

 Development

+Nifflas started working on Knytt as a side project during development on Within a Deep Forest 2, which he later abandoned in favor of focusing on Knytt.

+Though Knytts primary developer was Nifflas, the game was a collaborative effort between him and "the help of a passionate group of internet forum collaborators."

 The Knytt character was designed by Nifflas' ex-girlfriend, who named it after the character Knyttet (Toffle) from the book Who Will Comfort Toffle? by Tove Jansson.

 Reception

 Edge called Knytt their "Internet Game of the Month", describing it as a "sprawling 2D wonderland" with "curiously charismatic creatures".
 They said that the gameplay was "pure platforming pleasure" with a "wonderfully soothing soundscape", and that they could not think of a reason to put off playing it.
 Hardcore Gamer also praised the game and its lack of combat, calling it "relaxed" and "low-key".
 The publication described Knytt as a "great change of pace".
 PC Zone stated that the game was "overflowing with content", saying that while it was a "basic platformer", its world was "beautifully stylized".
 Calling it a "must-play", the publication said that most of the joy comes from exploring its "vast" world.